 Market Tour Provence:

-I’ve worked at St Remy de Provence Market for 2 years.
+I’ve worked at St Remy de Provence Market for 3 years.
 Consequently, I know all the workers and my foodie passion has still not waned!
-Every Wednesday, I offer personalized, foodie market tours at St Remy for a maximum of 4 people.
+Every Wednesday, I offer private foodie market tours at St Remy.
 Contact me for availabilities.

 Don’t Have a Car?